-Agent Skills: Coding Standards
+Agent Skills: TypeScript and Effect Coding Standards

 TypeScript coding standards and design taste.
 Use when working on TypeScript code; when adding or changing domain models, modules, adapters, parsers, typed errors, async workflows, tests, TypeScript contracts, Cloudflare Workers/Durable Objects/Agents, or Effect code; or when another engineering skill needs the user's coding standards.